 Symptoms for Eggplants with Verticillium Wilt

-Verticillium wilt in eggplants is caused by a fungus that lives and overwinters in soil for years.
-It not only occurs in nightshades but also cucurbits, evergreens, herbs, flowering ornamentals and even trees.
+Verticillium wilt in eggplants is caused by a fungus that lives and overwinters in the soil for years.
+It not only occurs in nightshades but also cucurbits, evergreens, herbs, flowering ornamentals, and even trees.
 The disease attacks vascular tissue, disrupting the movement of nutrients and water.
-Over time, the plant will become stunted, fail to produce useable fruit and eventually die.
+Over time, the plant will become stunted, fail to produce useable fruit, and eventually die.
 The plant material is still very contagious and has to be destroyed rather than go into the compost heap.

 Preventing Verticillium Wilt in Eggplants

 Annual cleanup is an effective way of reducing the possibility of re-infection.
 Old plant material is a host for the pathogen and should be destroyed.
 Crop rotation may be beneficial, especially with nightshade hosts.
 Keep weeds out of the area, since some are also hosts to the disease.